Welcome to St. Thomas Episcopal Church

 In Collecting Things to Share (Collection bins are in the Parish Hall Foyer)

-Children's Books for the Food Pantry
+Children's books for the Food Pantry

-Food Items for the Food Pantry
+Food items and toiletries for the Food Pantry

-School Supplies for the YMCA Bright Beginnings
+School supplies for the YMCA Bright Beginnings

 Coins for Outreach Loose change in the offering plate is collected for St. Thomas Outreach ministries.